bob-erdman/developer-dot/avatax/errors/DuplicateSystemForItem.md

 ## Explanation

 Each item can have one entry per given system code.
-The API supports multiple systems inluding the Avalara Tax Code.
+The API supports more than 100 classification systems inluding the Avalara Tax Code.
 See the [18.12 Path Notes](/blog/2018/12/13/AvaTax-18-12-patch-notes/#18-12-advanced-items-setup) for more information about supported system codes.